India regaining momentum, best placed in Asia, says Chetan Ahya of Morgan Stanley - BusinessToday

-Morgan Stanley's Chief Asia Economist Chetan Ahya in his latest mid-year outlook note said he continues to see India as best-placed economy in Asia, given the supportive policy easing and its low ratio of goods exports to GDP.
+Morgan Stanley's Chief Asia Economist Chetan Ahya in his latest mid-year outlook note said he continues to see India as best-placed economy in Asia, given the supportive policy easing and its low ratio of exported goods to GDP.
 India’s economy is regaining momentum, supported by an improvement in government spending and strength in services exports, Ahya said.

 "In India, we believe above-normal rainfall should keep food inflation on a lower trajectory, which alongside lower oil prices would ensure headline inflation remains below the 4 per cent mid-point range of RBI’s target range," Ahya said.